sysmulch/docs/docs/training-outlines.md

 ## Essentials of Scientific Writing for Publication &mdash; Kyushu University Course

-In 2025, I will be teaching an 8-week course for engineering students at Kyushu University in Japan.
+I will be teaching an 8-week course for engineering students at Kyushu University in Japan.
 The goal of the course is to give the students a broad understanding of scientific writing for publication so that they are prepared for graduate school.

 Course outline